arbexmb/nr2w/README.md

 ```
 ### That is it!

-Nr2w lets you convert any number you want (up to 30 digits) into it english written form.
+Nr2w lets you convert any integer you want (up to 30 digits) into its english written form.